 - Smile: I am sometimes very shy.
 I had a friend who noticed this.
 She advised, “You know, if you see someone you like, smile at them, and they will come.”
 I garnered all the courage I could muster and beamed the warmest smile I had.
 “Ciao”, came the voice of the guy who flew over to me like Superman.
 This occurred on my first vacation in Rome.
 It has always worked ever since.

 - Enjoy yourself: If you are having fun, people will want to be in your company.
 If you cannot make yourself happy, no one will offer to do it for you.
 I know that it is not always possible.
-I have spent some of those evenings in a corner at a party.
+I have spent some of those evenings when I was in an unfriendly mood, in a corner at a party.
 I occupied myself by deleting old messages on my cell.
 I was not in the mood to have fun, but I did not ruin it for my friends by moping around.
+I let them have their fun and kept myself busy.
 Those occasions were very few, however.
 I have made up for them numerous times over, chucking those rare occasions to PMS.